-A Virtual event in the margins of the 65th Commission on the Status of Women on 18 March 2021.
-To view the event recording: https://www.youtube.com/watch?v=MTRiqQ7bRv8
+On 18 March 2021, AGIP held a virtual event on the margins of the 65th Commission on the Status of Women.
+Click here to view the event recording: https://www.youtube.com/watch?v=MTRiqQ7bRv8

 The Beijing+25 process and the Generation Equality Forum presents the most significant opportunity to accelerate global action for women’s and girls’ rights and to move closer to achieving the targets under the Sustainable Development Goals.
 We are now at a crucial stage in the Generation Equality timeline with the recent announcement of the draft actions within each of the 6 Action Coalitions ahead of the Mexico Forum end of this month.
 Now is the time to reinforce adolescent girls and youth co-ownership and leadership of Generation Equality commitments, implementation and accountability processes.
 The Adolescent Girls Investment Plan (AGIP), in collaboration with the Generation Equality Youth Taskforce (GE YTF), has been actively engaged in Generation Equality which aims to realise women and adolescent girls rights for an equal future.